Being a vegetarian in China can be difficult, there’s no way to sugar-coat it.

 Try apps like HappyCow to find vegetarian and vegan options in specific cities.
 You can even do searches for specific price points too.

-(You should also check out these China apps to help you with your travels.)
+(You should also check out these China travel apps to help you have the best trip possible.)

 It might be a bit of a hike to the nearest specialist vegetarian restaurant, especially in the smaller cities, so doing this for every meal might be a bit of a pain.